Want to do Victoria on a budget? Explore our list of 27 free things to do in Victoria BC:

 If you’re in town over the Victoria Day Weekend then your timing is perfect to take in the Island Farms Victoria Day Parade.
 One of the largest and longest running parades in the Pacific Northwest, this parade attracts floats, marching bands and visitors from across Western Canada and the United States.

-For 360 views of the city and peninsula, you can’t beat either of these two options.
+For 365 degree views of the city and peninsula, you can’t beat either of these two options.
 Mount Tolmie is perfect for those who want to drive to the top while Mount Doug (as it is more commonly called) requires a short hike from the upper parking lot to reach the summit.
 You will not be disappointed by the views from either of these spots!
 Both are favourite things to do in Victoria BC for locals and visitors alike.

 If you enjoy history and architecture – particularly intricate Edwardian millwork - then a stroll through the Empress Hotel lobby is a must.
 Designated a National Historic Site of Canada in 1981, the Empress is also considered one of the world’s most iconic hotels.